mabrasil/milla-theme/README.md

 #### Download Manually

-1. Download the files using the [GitHub .zip download](https://github.com/mabrasil/milla-theme/archive/master.zip) option and unzip them
+1. Download the files using the [GitHub .zip download](https://github.com/mabrasil/milla-theme/archive/master.zip) option
+2. Unzip the files and rename the folder to `milla-theme`
-2. Move the `milla-theme` folder to `~/.atom/packages`
+3. Move the `milla-theme` folder to `~/.atom/packages`

 #### Activating the theme